davedotdev/blog/content/blog/2022/08/02-08-2022-resetgit/index.md

 - [React Bootstrap Alert](https://react-bootstrap.github.io/components/alerts/)
 - [Alliance1](https://www.myfonts.com/products/1-light-alliance-458502) Font from MyFonts

-The Alliance1 font is just gorgeous and figured it would be lovely as a header.
+The Alliance1 font is just gorgeous and figured it would be lovely as the header font.

 {{< img50center src="alliance1_light_sc.png" alt="reset git screen grab" >}}

 ### Wrap

-In somewhat of a twisted version of the 100 days of code, every week I try and build something lightweight to learn something new or deepen understanding.
-This was this week's thing and you never know, it might be useful on your travels.
-It took no more than a couple of hours to build and I spent more time messing around generating the head and favourite icons than the code itself.
+In somewhat of a twisted version of the 100 days of code, every week I try and build something lightweight to learn something new or deepen a previous lesson.
+ResetGit.com was this week's thing and you never know, it might be useful on your travels.
+It took no more than a couple of hours to build and I spent more time messing around generating the header and favourite icons than the code itself.
 Enjoy!